-National Public Lands Day is annually on the fourth Saturday of September.
-At this time, thousands of people go out to plant a tree, clean up garbage, or just enjoy nature.
-Public lands can be found in almost any part of the country.
-The idea of the holiday is to draw attention to the beauty of the world around us, to organize events that unite people, and to protect the environment.
+National Public Lands Day is held annually on the fourth Saturday of September.
+On this day, thousands of people across the country take action to plant trees, clean up litter, and enjoy the outdoors.
+Public lands are found in almost every part of the United States.
+The idea behind the holiday is to highlight the beauty of the natural world, organize events that bring people together, and promote the protection of the environment.

 History